christickner/smeedish/README.md

 ## Usage

-To encrypt text using Smeedish, follow these steps:
+To start using SMeedish in the language of your choice, use one of our SDKs here: https://github.com/christickner/smeedish-sdks.git

 1. Clone the repository:
    ```bash